Audi Sport GmbH: History

 In 2005, they built an Audi TT quattro sport with 176 kW.

-The Audi R8 is built in a new and totally separate quattro GmbH plant at Neckarsulm.

-The latest Audi TT RS and the Audi RS3 are both notable departures from this Neckarsulm-only production tradition.
-Whilst the TT RS and RS3 were wholly designed, developed and engineered at Neckarsulm by quattro GmbH, they are manufactured alongside the non RS Audi models, with the TT RS being manufactured at Győr, Hungary, by AUDI AG subsidiary Audi Hungaria Motor Kft.
+The latest Audi TT RS and the Audi RS3 were both notable departures from this Neckarsulm-only production tradition.
+Whilst the TT RS and RS3 were wholly designed, developed and engineered at Neckarsulm by quattro GmbH, they were manufactured alongside the non-RS Audi models, with the TT RS being manufactured at Győr, Hungary, by AUDI AG subsidiary Audi Hungaria Motor Kft.

 quattro GmbH-produced cars from Neckarsulm can be identified by their specific 2nd and 3rd digit of the World Manufacturer Identifier section of the vehicles' Vehicle Identification Number (VIN) – quattro GmbH manufactured cars begin with 'WUA....', whereas cars produced by AUDI AG in Germany begin with 'WAU....'.

+The is variation between RS models in how many parts they share with the Audi range. wThe B8.5 RS5 sharing only a hood, roof, and doors with the A5.
+Likewise the race variants of Audi Sport vehicles are produced on the same line as the street variants with few modifications aside from safety features such as roll cage and other Motorsport necessities.
+The race car chassis are finished by hand in a separate facility five miles away.
+The R8 and R8 LMS race car share over fifty percent of their parts.
+The R8 engines are nearly 100% identical, meaning customers could race an entire season and be brought to a facility for revision and likewise the street cars were built to the same standard.

+Until the rebrand of Quattro gmbh into Audi Sport there existed a clear division in the companies handling of Motorsport.
+The factory efforts at Le Mans and DTM were handled by Audi Sport and the customer racing was managed by quattro gmbh.
+These two entities collaborated on the race cars in a technical and development sense but the work was done separately.

 Audi R8

 The Audi R8 two-seat mid-engined sports car was exclusively designed and developed and is produced by quattro GmbH.
-An old factory on the Audi Neckarsulm site was redeveloped, and €28millon was invested in the new R8 production line.
+An old factory on the Audi Neckarsulm site was redeveloped, and €28 million was invested in the new R8 production line.
 Around 250 employees work on this car.

 The longitudinally oriented 4.2 litre Fuel Stratified Injection (FSI) V8 engine used in the R8, rated at 309 kW and 430 Nm of torque, is shared from the B7 RS4 quattro, but modified to use a dry sump lubrication system and induction system.

 A subsequent V10 engined version of the R8 is also available, using a de-tuned version of their sister company's 5.2-litre FSI V10, used in the Lamborghini Gallardo LP560-4.
 This variant produces 386 kW and 530 Nm of torque.

 Furthermore, quattro GmbH unveiled a diesel engined R8 concept, the "R8 V12 TDI" (later renamed "R8 TDI Le Mans").
 This was to use a 6.0-litre V12 engine, utilising Volkswagen Group's long-established Turbocharged Direct Injection (TDI) turbodiesel technology.
 This engine was rated at 368 kW and 1000 Nm of torque.